benjajaja/mdfried/README.md

 In general, Kitty, WezTerm, iTerm2, Ghostty, Foot, `xterm -ti vt340`, *should* work.

+On terminals without graphics whatsoever, like Alactritty, images are rendered with Chafa.

 # Installation

 * Rust cargo: `cargo install mdfried`